xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 The F# compiler optimizes inner recursive functions such as these to produce an efficient pair of functions that pass extra arguments as necessary.

-When you’re processing lists, accumulating parameters often accumulate a list in reverse order.
+When you're processing lists, accumulating parameters often accumulate a list in reverse order.
 This means a call to `List.rev` may be required at the end of the recursion.
-For example, consider this implementation of `List.map`, which isn’t tail recursive:
+For example, consider this implementation of `List.map`, which isn't tail recursive:

 ```F#
 let rec mapNotTailRecursive f inputList =